chef/chef-cli/lib/chef-cli/skeletons/code_generator/files/default/build_cookbook/README.md

 kitchen converge
 ```

-This will take a while because it will now pass on the first VM, and then create the second VM.
+This will take a while because it will now pass on the first VM and then create the second VM.
 We should have warned you this was a good time for a coffee break.

 ```
 Recipe: test::default